 The Types of Electrician Insurance

 Electrical contractors have many different types of insurance to buy.
-One of these is the workers compensation insurance.
+One of these is the worker’s compensation insurance.
 Businesses that have at least 3 employees should apply for it, but regulations can vary by state.
 This insurance policy ensures that you can meet the needs of your workers if they meet an accident or death while in the line of duty.
-In case of the latter, the beneficiaries (who are the immediate family) can file for a claim to obtain the compensation.
+In the case of the latter, the beneficiaries (who are the immediate family) can file for a claim to obtain the compensation.

 You also need a liability insurance policy.
 This protects you against the public, who may suffer from an injury or disability due to an accident caused by the electrician.
 For example, the electrician may have forgotten to properly reinstall the breaker’s cover, causing the person’s electrocution or they have set up the wires incorrectly, which eventually led to a house fire.
 The liability insurance also covers your business from claims against false advertising.

 All general liability insurance policies have their limits.
-If you want to protect your assets and future income from claims that are much higher than the designated limits, you can also get an umbrella coverage.
+If you want to protect your assets and future income from claims that are much higher than the designated limits, you can also get umbrella coverage.
 You can purchase both policies under the same insurer to save on costs.

 Depending on the state where your business operates, you may also have to acquire contractor bonds.
 You need that when you apply for a business permit or an electrician’s license.
 Having one means that you’re fully committed to finishing the job; otherwise, the agency that has issued the contractor bonds will pay on your behalf.
-Even the best electrician contractors secure a bond since it increases their credibility and authority in the industry and help them seal contracts faster.
+Even the best electrician contractors secure a bond since it increases their credibility and authority in the industry and helps them seal contracts faster.

 Get Your Insurance from Contractors1stInsurance.com